TritonDataCenter/manatee/README.md

 There is a sample [Manatee](http://mantalinktovm) appliance with Manatee already setup.

-There are also [screen-casts](http://seacow.io/screencasts.htm) on setting up a Manatee shard.
+There are also [screen-casts](http://seacow.io/screencasts.htm) on setting up and administering a Manatee shard.

 ## Client
 ```javascript